Swaph/Swaph/README.md

 - 👋 Hi, I’m @Swaph
-- I’m interested in UI/UX Design.
+- I’m primarily interested in Front-end development and UI/UX Design.
 - I’m currently learning the basics of UX Design and working on my portfolio.
 - Any tips on more UI/UX design resources are welcome.